CLC

 Juanita Rogers

 “I live on a small remote community on my country, Bamboo Springs, looking after my family.
 My mum inspired me to stand for the CLC.
-I w ant to better our communities and speak up for better services and infrastructure on outstations.”
+I want to better our communities and speak up for better services and infrastructure on outstations.”

 Jessie Cook

 “I used to look after Mistake Creek Station with my partner.
 We cleaned it up.
+I am proud to be a CLC delegate for my region.”

 Dianne King

-“I will try my best to push for the store-office and bigger lights for the oval at my community.”
+I will try my best to push for bigger lights for the oval and more housing at my community.
+Fighting together with family is the best way to look after each other.”

 Leah Leaman